Join a virtual

 Then, throughout the dry season, the Trust carries out “Pump Runs” every couple of weeks, leaving one of its lodges, Bomani Tented Lodge or Camelthorn Lodge, with diesel, food and maintenance supplies.
 These Pump Runs are vital as they ensure that 6 solar hybrid pumps in the southern area of the park are pumping to full capacity, that Pump Attendants on site are fed and happy and that the waterholes are supporting as much wildlife as possible!
 It is quite the operation, especially through the dry and thick Kalahari sands, but is essential to conserving the area’s rich wildlife!

-Read more about our Water for Wildlife work here
+Find out more about Pumping Water for Hwange’s Wildlife here